 Try psychological pricing

-Professor Haipeng Chen is the Endowed Chair in Marketing at the University of Kentucky.
+Professor Haipeng Chen is the Department Executive Officer, Gary C. Fethke Chair in Leadership and Professor of Marketing at the University of Iowa.
 He said good pricing is as much about hard, cold calculations as it is about how consumers feel.
 With this in mind, there are several psychological pricing tactics retailers can try, such as:

 Professor Chen also suggests ‘hiding your treasure’, by showing smaller discounts first to lure consumers into your store, and once they are in, offer them bigger discounts.
 That increases their total spending, he said.